 - Articles and Reports

-This article was first published in The Iran Primer.
+This article was first published in The Iran Primer on November 22, 2021, and was updated there on January 11, 2023.
 It is based on our longer report, Beyond the IR-1: Iran’s Advanced Centrifuges and their Lasting Implications.

 Iran has produced thousands of gas centrifuges that are essential to its nuclear program.
 Centrifuges are cylindrical machines that spin uranium gas at high speeds to produce fuel for nuclear reactors or weapons.
 This process is called uranium enrichment.
 All centrifuges can enrich uranium either to a low level suitable for nuclear reactors or to a high level suitable for nuclear weapons.
 More powerful centrifuges can enrich uranium to higher levels faster and with fewer machines.